Apache-ghost/SchoolBridge-/README.md

 # edit .env and set JWT_SECRET
 docker-compose up --build
 ```

+The web application will be available at: http://localhost:8080

 Scale the WebSocket service to simulate multiple nodes (in another terminal):